 Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care as an outpatient at a hospital, including physicians' services \$100 per visit \$200 per visit • Urgent care services and supplies at a Plan hospital emergency room, including physicians' service Notes: The cost-sharing applies to services received during the emergency visit such as lab, blood, emergency bed, emergency supplies and emergency physician services.
-You pay for specialty imaging as specified in Section 5(a). • We waive your emergency room copayment if you are directly admitted to a hospital as an inpatient from the emergency room.
-Your inpatient admission copayment will still apply (See Section 5(c)).
-Transfers to an observation bed or observation status do not qualify as an admission to a hospital and your emergency copayment will not be waived.
-Urgent care services and supplies received at a Plan or Plan-designated urgent care center. \$15 per office visit \$25 per office visit (nothing for primary care office visits for children through age 17) Notes: , • The cost-sharing applies to urgent care bed, urgent care supplies and urgent care physician services.
+You pay for specialty imaging as specified in Section 5(a). • If you receive emergency care and then are transferred to observation care, you pay the emergency services cost-sharing.
+If you are admitted as an inpatient, we will waive your emergency room copayment and you will pay your cost-sharing related to your inpatient hospital stay.
+Urgent care services and supplies received at a Plan or Plan-designated urgent care center. \$15 per office visit \$25 per office visit (nothing for primary care office visits for children through age 17) Notes: • The cost-sharing applies to urgent care bed, urgent care supplies and urgent care physician services.
 You may also have to pay for additional services, such as lab and X-ray, as specified in Sections 5(a), 5(b), and 5(c).
 Urgent care services and supplies means medically necessary services and supplies for a condition that requires prompt medical attention, but is not an emergency medical condition.
-Not covered: All charges All charges Elective care or non-emergency care Urgent care at a non-Plan urgent care center
+Not covered: All charges All charges • Elective care or non-emergency care Urgent care at a non-Plan urgent care center

 Benefit Description You pay Emergency outside our service area High Option Standard Option Emergency care as an outpatient at a hospital, including physicians' services \$100 per visit \$200 per visit Notes: The cost-sharing applies to services received during the emergency visit such as lab, blood, emergency bed, emergency supplies and emergency physician services.
 You pay for specialty imaging as specified in Section 5(a).
-See Section 5(h) for travel benefit coverage of continuing or follow-up care.
-We waive your emergency room copayment if you are directly admitted to a hospital as an inpatient from the emergency room.
-Your inpatient admission copayment will still apply (See Section 5(c)).
-Transfers to an observation bed or observation status do not qualify as an admission to a hospital and your emergency copayment will not be waived.
+See Section 5(h) for travel benefit coverage of continuing or follow-up care. • If you receive emergency care and then are transferred to observation care, you pay the emergency services cost-sharing.
+If you are admitted as an inpatient, we will waive your emergency room copayment and you will pay your cost-sharing related to your inpatient hospital stay.
 Urgent care services and supplies at hospital emergency room, including physicians' services \$20 per visit \$25 per visit (nothing for primary care office visits for children through age 17) Note: • The cost-sharing applies to urgent care bed, urgent care supplies and urgent care physician services.
 You may also have to pay for additional services, such as lab and X-ray, as specified in Sections 5(a), 5(b), and 5(c).
-Not covered: All charges All charges Elective care or non-emergency care Follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area
+Not covered: All charges All charges • Elective care or non-emergency care Follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Licensed ambulance service, including air ambulance, when medically necessary.
+20% of our allowance per trip 20% of our allowance per trip Notes: • See Section 5(c) for non-emergency service.
+Trip means anytime an ambulance is summoned on your behalf.